tarantool/doc/doc/book/box/data_model.rst

 There are two types of constraints in Tarantool:

-* *field constraints* check that the value being assigned to a field satisfies a given condition.
+* *Field constraints* check that the value being assigned to a field satisfies a given condition.
 For example, ``age`` must be non-negative.

-* *tuple constraints* check complex conditions that can involve all fields of a tuple.
+* *Tuple constraints* check complex conditions that can involve all fields of a tuple.
 For example, a tuple contains a date in three fields:
   ``year``, ``month``, and ``day``.
 You can validate ``day`` values based on the ``month`` value (and even ``year`` if you consider leap years).

-Field constraints work faster while tuple constraints allow implementing a wider range of limitations.
+Field constraints work faster, while tuple constraints allow implementing a wider range of limitations.

 .. _index-constraint_functions: